pattern-state/aetherwave-co/content/guides/edmc-edsm-inara.md

 ## Available Services
 EDMC offers several integrations in its settings:
-- **EDDN**: Shares anonymised market, system, and scan data with tools like EDDB
 - **EDSM**: Tracks your flight logs and system data
 - **Inara**: Syncs your commander's activities, ship details, and more